Anticholinergics

 Parkinson’s Disease

-Benztropine (Cogentin), trihexyphenidyl: Reduce EPS symptoms (tremor, rigidity) caused by antipsychotic-induced dopamine blockade.
+Benztropine (Cogentin), trihexyphenidyl: Reduce tremor/dystonia and selected parkinsonian symptoms by muscarinic blockade.

 Classic Anticholinergic Adverse Effects (ABCDE)